Salaries of government officials in India: Chief Ministers, MLAs and MLCs

 The net salary of the Chief Ministers varies from state to state.
 The following table shows the basic pay of CM of each state of India in decreasing order from top to bottom.

 Salaries of MLAs & MLCs

-The net salary of the Member of Legislative Assembly/Member of Legislative Council varies from state to state.
+The net salary of the Members of the Legislative Assembly/Members of the Legislative Council varies from state to state.
 The following table shows the basic pay of MLA/MLC in each state of India.